chschnell/wsnic/README.md

 ## WebSockets Secure support

-WebSockets Secure (`wss://`) support is optional and only enabled if a TLS server certificate is defined in `wsnic.conf`, that means you have:
+WebSockets Secure (`wss://`) support is optional and only enabled if a TLS server certificate is defined in `wsnic.conf`, which means you need:

 1. a DNS record for the hostname of your wsnic server
 2. a TLS server certificate issued for that DNS hostname